 3. Overall Health and Age

 Your overall health and physique will have a direct effect on your average speed.
 Heavier and less fit riders burn out faster and will struggle to improve their average speed.
 To pedal faster, cyclists need to have well-developed cycling muscles and good cardiovascular health.
-Some riders may look fit and healthy from the outside, but organs in their body that don’t function well can cause problems.
+Some cyclists may look fit and healthy from the outside, but organs in their bodies that don’t function well can cause problems.

-- If riders run out of steam faster, they need to get on a fitness health plan to help boost their body strength and ability.
+- If you run out of steam faster, you need to get on a fitness health plan to help boost your body’s strength and ability.
 Certain gym training aids in building muscle, but it’s a gradual process.

 - A healthy diet is also important for the mind and body so you should consider visiting a dietician to know what your body needs more of.
 Cycling strengthens the heart and is highly effective at improving resting heart rate.